Does photographing nude women exploit or degrade them?

 9. I reject as absurd any belief that makes what is natural sinful or immoral.

 10. Christians believe all humans are made “in the image of God.”
-Assuming that is true, I am seriously challenged to understand how or why any person capable of critical thought would allow society or any person of influence to brainwash them into thinking of their own body in its natural state—nude—to somehow be sinful or immoral or
+Assuming that is true, I am seriously challenged to understand how or why any person capable of critical thought would allow society or any person of influence to brainwash them into thinking of their own body in its natural state—nude—to somehow be sinful or immoral or some-thing to hide from others and to be ashamed of when nude.
+Thus, I accept our natural state, which is 100% nude.

 11. Since we are, allegedly, made “in the image of God”, and I would love to behold my creator—God, I feel closer to God when I photograph God’s finest creation: woman.